jmhill/jmhill-site/src/pages/software-mental-models/data-calculation-action.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["functional-programming", "application-architecture"]
 ---

-# Data, Calculations, and Actions

-Published on: 2022-07-01

 Credit to Eric Normand and his book, "Grokking Simplicity"